FAQEUCyber Resilience Act

 Yes.

-Module H does not replace the Article 31 and Annex VII documentation duties.
-The application must include technical documentation for one model of each covered product category, and the Commission FAQ notes that this documentation may form part of the quality-system documentation.
+Module H does not supersede the Article 31 and Annex VII documentation duties.
+The application must include technical documentation for one model of each covered product category, and the Commission FAQ notes that, where a quality-system route is used, the technical documentation may form part of the quality-system documentation.

 Citations